 - If you suffer from hyperhidrosis and need to contain and conceal underarm sweat, it’s wise to avoid wearing moisture-wicking fabrics (made with synthetic materials) underneath your clothing because they will transfer sweat from the body to your dress shirt, making sweat marks more visible.

 YES - Natural fibers like cotton, linen or nylon

 NO - Synthetic ones like polyester, rayon, spandex

 NO - Wearing moisture-wicking fabrics (made with synthetic materials)

 When exercising, sweating heavily isn't just normal; it's expected.
 Gaping sweat marks signal that you worked hard.

 Unfortunately, the same doesn't hold true in the business world.
 Sweating while working at your desk or giving an important speech only makes you appear nervous.

 For those who sweat excessively throughout the day but don’t want a heavy, sweat-soaked undershirt weighing them down, Thompson Tee is the perfect solution.

-Thompson Tee sweat proof undershirts are made with 100-percent premium combed cotton and natural bamboo.
+Thompson Tee sweat proof undershirts are made with 100-percent premium combed cotton and natural rayon from bamboo.
 Combed cotton is a super soft, strong and high-quality fiber that will hold up through the most intense sweat events and at least a year’s worth of washes.

 Bamboo is also a soft yet durable material that makes for the perfect form-fitting T-shirt.
 The result: T-shirts that will last months - even years - saving you money on replacing undershirt after undershirt.